-SPF’s above 15 block more than 90% of UVB, the rays of light that cause sunburn; it does not block UVA, which causes aging.
-For this reason, it is important to get a sunblock that is broad spectrum and blocks all harmful rays.
+SPF’s above 15 blocks more than 90% of UVB, the rays of light that cause sunburn; it does not block UVA, which causes aging.
+For this reason, it is important to get a sunblock that is broad-spectrum and blocks all harmful rays.

 Sunscreen for Skin Types

 Your skin type will determine the best type of sunscreen for you, as well as which ingredients you should avoid.
 People with sensitive skin, including babies and children, should avoid para-aminobenzoic acid and benzophenones; these may cause irritation.

 People with allergies should avoid fragrances and preservatives.
 Hypoallergenic sunscreens are widely available.
 Oil-free, ultra-gentle sunscreens are available for acne-prone skin; avoid using heavy creams.
 Conversely, dry skin can handle cream sunblock and not those with alcohol in them.
 Others containing moisturizers are available as well.

 All sunscreens must be reapplied, whether you are in the water or sweating, at least every two hours.
 Sometimes reapplication should occur more frequently if submerging in water or perspiring more than usual.